johnnysands/agentgraph/README.md

 ```

 ## DAG
 DAG is the core computation graph class.
+SimpleGraph wraps DAG, and hides much of
+the complexity, but if you need more flexibility or control, you can use DAG directly.

-Nodes are added to the graph using add_node().
-Edges are added using add_edge().
+Node types are defined in agentgraph.node, and are added to the graph using add_node().
+Edges are added to the graph using add_edge().

-execute() or execute_parallel() are called to execute the graph.
+execute() or execute_parallel() are used to execute the graph.
 InputNodes in the
-graph are seeded with initial values from input_values.
-The output of the graph is
+graph are seeded with initial values from the input_values argument to the execute
-returned from the execute call, and consists of a dictionary with the output of
+functions.
+The output of the graph is returned from the execute call, and consists
-each node, keyed by node name.
+of a dictionary with the output of each node, keyed by node name.

 Example:
 ```python